 TL;DR (Too Long; Didn't Read)

 You'll have to notify the borrower and follow local laws during the eviction process.
 You can expect to file a notice of delinquency and an unlawful detainer notice with the court and follow up before you finalize the moveout.

 Notify the Borrower

-Notify your borrower of the missing mortgage payment by certified letter.
+Once you notice the mortgage payment is missing, notify your borrower by certified letter.
 Include the payment amount and original due date.
 Date your letter and state the date by which the missing payment must be made to avoid foreclosure.
-List any late fees due and the method for bringing the loan current.
-If you want payment by certified check, for example, include that demand in the letter.
+List any late fees due and the method for bringing the loan current, and if you want payment by certified check, for example, include that demand in the letter.

 Collect any personal belongings left in the house and box the items.
 Some states require you to store the goods for a certain period before disposing of anything.
 The borrower in those states must repay any reasonable storage and transportation fees for the goods when requesting return of the items.

 Lee Grayson has worked as a freelance writer since 2000.
 Her articles have appeared in publications for Oxford and Harvard University presses and research publishers, including Facts On File and ABC-CLIO.
 Grayson holds certificates from the University of California campuses at Irvine and San Diego.